12traits/ingestion-api-specs/source/index.html.md

 #### Google Storage

-- Set appropriate IAM (list, get) for 12traits' GCP user (service account ID), or
+- Set IAM policy for 12traits' GCP service account (will be provided to you) enabling LIST and GET operations on the contents of the GCS bucket, or
 - Share service account key in JSON format

 #### Microsoft Azure Storage

 - Make sure that your storage account’s firewall settings [allow connectivity](https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security#change-the-default-network-access-rule)
-- Share a [Shared Access Token (SAS)](https://docs.microsoft.com/en-us/azure/storage/blobs/security-recommendations) with list and get ACL on your files with 12traits
+- Share a [Shared Access Token (SAS)](https://docs.microsoft.com/en-us/azure/storage/blobs/security-recommendations) with LIST and GET ACL on your files with 12traits

 12traits will attempt to connect to your cloud storage, test connectivity, and validate file contents.
 We will send a notification in case of error: